bedops/bedops/docs/content/reference/file-management/compression/starchstrip.rst

   $ starchsplit --include chr4,chr8,chr17 humanGenome.starch > humanGenome.chrs4_8_and_17.starch

-The :ref:`starchsplit` utility parses the metadata from the input ``humanGenome.starch`` and uses its details to decided how to write out the subset of chromosomes, along with a metadata payload specific to the three chromosomes.
+The :ref:`starchsplit` utility parses the metadata from the input ``humanGenome.starch`` and uses its details to decide how to write out the subset of chromosomes, along with a metadata payload specific to the three chromosomes.
 No extraction or recompression is performed; this is as fast as copying just the parts of the file we are interested in.

-As a second example, we can instead use the ``--exclude`` operand to copy over all chromosomes *except* those we chose.
+As a second example, we can instead use the ``--exclude`` operand to copy over all chromosomes *except* those we choose.
 To continue the example above, we can get the "inverse" of  ``humanGenome.chrs4_8_and_17.starch`` with the following:

 ::